Apenas o Fim

-The film is the result of a project by students of the film school of PUC-Rio, and it was all filmed at the university, with the support of the Department of Social Communication.
+The film is the result of a project by students of the film school of Pontifical Catholic University of Rio de Janeiro (PUC-Rio), and it was all filmed at the university, with the support of the Department of Social Communication.

 Plot

 A girl decides to run away from her ordinary life leaving her parents, friends and her boyfriend Antonio.
 But before leaving, she resolves to spend the last hour with him, having a long conversation while walking in college.
 They speak about their relationship remembering the past, imagining the future and discussing a number of fears and issues involving their generation.